AIAnytime/Your-Claude-Code/README.md

 - [Anthropic Claude API](https://www.anthropic.com/api)
 - [Rich Terminal Library](https://github.com/Textualize/rich)

-## 📄 License

-MIT License - feel free to use this project for learning and experimentation!

 ## 🙏 Acknowledgments

 Inspired by the blog post on building minimalist coding assistants.
 This project demonstrates that complex tool stacks aren't always necessary - a simple, well-architected agent can be highly effective.